 After 8 years of planning and negotiation the Ardgartan Hotel finally opened its doors in 2012, just a few miles from Arrochar where the company began so many years before.

-For the past 40 years, they have continued to expand, refurbish and renovate the properites, whilst modernising their coaches and developing a broader range of exciting itineraries.
+For the past 40 years, they have continued to expand, refurbish and renovate the properties, whilst modernising their coaches and developing a broader range of exciting itineraries.

 Itinerary - Highland Hotel Autumn Break 5 Days.